Dokploy

 Deployment

-With these configurations in place, you're now ready to deploy your application using Docker Compose.
+With these manual configurations in place, you're now ready to deploy your application using Docker Compose.
 This setup should be sufficient to get your services up and running with custom domain routing through Traefik.

 If you have any further questions or need assistance, join our Discord server and we'll be happy to help.